DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 		- Increase the stats of the tome overall.
 		- One of the spells of the tome (of the ones it currently has) gets replaced with a new spell (that is usually more powerful)
 	- *Empower* (name pending)
-		- This option is only available if the player does well for this floor / completes this flo
+		- This option is only available if the player does well for this floor / completes this floor quickly

 ### Starting a Run
 - Every time you start a run, you are given a series of random questions from a very LARGE pool of possible questions (Use data assets or something for this)